The Savannah Cat is a wild-looking medium-size breed. It was created by crossing a wild African serval with domestic cats.

-The Savannah’s spotted coat is the breeds most distinctive feature.
-The various dark markings are the trait that give this breed its exotic appearance.
+The Savannah’s spotted coat is the breeds most distinctive feature and various dark markings are the trait that give this breed its exotic appearance.

 The breed’s standard calls for black smoke, brown, silver or black spotted tabby coat.
 Most cats have solid black or brown spots on brown, tan, gold, silver, black or black tipped coat.

-The energetic and friendly Savannah Cats can make a great addition to families with older children.
-These cats like playing with older kids who can match their energy levels.
-Let your child dangle a feather teaser in front of your cat and they will spend hours playing like that.
+The energetic and friendly Savannah makes a great addition to families with older children.
+These cats like to play with older kids who can match their energy levels.
+Thus, let your child dangle a feather teaser in front of your cat and they will spend hours playing together.

-This is a highly energetic breed with a great love and need for play.
-That’s why, get your cat a fling string toy to keep her entertained.
+This breed has a profound love for play and remains kitten-like well into adulthood.
+Hence, get your cat a fling string toy to keep her entertained.

 And since they like to play and interact with their owners so much, you can get mice toys and engage your cat in hunting games.

 The exact price of Savannah kitten varies and largely depends on how much the wild serval is bred into the cat.
 So, for the F1 (first generation serval and Savannah) kitten you can expect to pay from $12,000 to $16,000 for a male or $15,000 to $20,000 for a female kitten.

 You can expect to pay in between $4000 and $9000 for an F2 Savannah kitten.
 The F3 Savannah kittens cost from $1000 to $4000, and F4 Savannah kittens can be found for $1000 to $2500 depending on the gender and coat color.

 Because this breed has wild genes of the African serval, many people believe that Savannahs are dangerous.
 Early generations with a higher proportion of serval DNA have a far less predictable temperament than domestic cats.